-This programme combines the acquisition and consolidation of a high level of proficiency in French with the opportunity to develop your knowledge, skills and competencies in a wide range of content areas and disciplinary strands.
-In both languages you will complement your language learning with modules on history and contemporary society literature and film, or linguistic studies.
+This programme combines the acquisition and consolidation of a high level of proficiency in a language with the opportunity to develop your knowledge, skills and competencies in a wide range of content areas and disciplinary strands.
 You can choose to combine these areas of study for a broad-based curriculum, or focus on the area that interests you most.